Suva: Music

 Many concerts are held in Suva, some coming from other countries to enjoy world-class performances.
 Concerts and shows are usually staged at one of the above-mentioned venues on a monthly basis.
 Some of the famous music artists to hold shows in Suva include UB40, Lucky Dube, O'Yaba, Sean Kingston and many others.
 Due to a favoured interest in Bollywood by all, some prominent singers and actors have held shows in the capital which include singers like Shaan, Sonu Nigam, Sunidhi Chauhan and movie artists like Shah Rukh Khan, Priyanka Chopra, Johnny Lever, Dino Morea, Rajpal Yadav, Sunny Leone and the like.

 Food

-Suva, owing to its multi-cultural demographics, offers a variety of global cuisine throughout the city.
-Particularly popular cuisines are Fijian, Indian, Chinese, American and foods from other cultural and ethnic backgrounds.
+Owing to its multicultural demographics, Suva offers a variety of global cuisine.
+Particularly popular are Fijian, Indian, Chinese, American, and foods from other cultural and ethnic backgrounds.
 Fijians of Indian descent have influenced Fiji's cuisine, in the process creating the uniquely Fiji Indian curry.
-Indentured labourers brought with them spices, chilies, and other herbs and vegetables, which now are part of the Fijian palate and cuisine.
+Indentured labourers brought with them spices, chilies, and other herbs and vegetables that are now part of the Fijian palate and cuisine.

-Festivals

-During the course of the year, arts, music and trade festivals are held in Suva, albeit on a small scale.
-There are a few large and notable festivals that occur annually and these include the Hibiscus Festival (largest carnival in the South Pacific islands), the New Years Street Party, and the Fiji Show Case tradeshow that includes carnival rides, food as well as magic and circus performances.